marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 > Choosing six would suggest you either think the load balancer and web servers are in the same tier or that the web servers and databases are.
 Each needs its own tier.
 The load balancers need to be publicly accessible — the web servers don't.
 The database servers also need to be private but in different subnets.
 > Three tiers are required: load balancer, web servers, and database servers.
 > Each AZ needs its own subnet for that tier: 3 x 3 = 9.

+20) You have been asked to advise a junior colleague how to explicitly deny traffic from an EC2 instance to a specific remote internet FQDN.
+What advice would you give?
+* [ ] Use a security group attached to the instance, and explicitly deny traffic to the FQDN.
+* [ ] Use a security group attached to the VPC, and explicitly deny traffic to the FQDN.
+* [ ] Use a NACL on the subnet that the EC2 instance is on, and deny traffic from the EC2 instance to the FQDN.
+* [x] Implement a proxy service in the VPC, adjust route tables, and use the proxy server to deny access to the remote hostname.
+> AWS has no NATIVE products capable of handling this type of denying traffic to an FQDN.
+(You can use partner solutions to do it so).

+21) You need to design a VPC that is resilient to AZ failure from an internet access perspective.
+The VPC is in a four-AZ region.
+How many internet gateways are required to ensure multiple AZ failures won't disrupt internet connectivity?
+* [ ] Zero - internet access is provided by a NAT gateway
+* [ ] Four
+* [x] One
+* [ ] Two
+> A InternetGateway is redundant by itself, however, a NAT gateway is not! (you need one per subnet for full HA).
+> An IGW is resilient by design, and only one needs to be attached to a VPC in order to provide all subnets in all AZs with resilient internet connectivity.
+You cannot assign more than one IGW to a VPC.

+22) You are reviewing an existing VPN between a data center and an AWS VPC.
+Your client has asked you to suggest any HA improvements; the system must be able to tolerate the failure of an AWS AZ and a customer internet connection or router.
+Currently, the system includes:
+> One VPC
+> One business location with two internet connections — each with a router
+> One VPN connection using one virtual private gateway and two IPSec tunnels to one of the customer routers Which option below is the most appropriate and correct?
+* [ ] Add an additional virtual private gateway to the VPC.
+* [ ] Move one of the IPSec tunnels to the other customer router.
+* [x] Add another VPN connection to the second CGW.
+* [ ] Take no action — the system meets the HA requirements with no changes.
+> TODO

 ## Databases